juliasabatel/Sharks_proyecto/README.md

 🔎 Data scanning

-The first step has been to explore all the information that the database offers us and to order the cleaning steps to follow.
-First of all we will correct typing errors such as '.' ',' '/' etc...
+The first step has been to explore all the information offered by the database and to order the cleaning steps to be followed.
+To do this we have studied the shape, number of rows and columns, null values, duplicate values, comparisons, exploration in type of value.

 👀 Duplicate deletion

 <img width="825" alt="Captura de Pantalla 2022-11-01 a las 8 40 04" src="https://user-images.githubusercontent.com/29893993/199183997-d3ddd512-f0cc-4188-a6d0-1d8f2fb7cc56.png">